 - Install the certificate on your website

-- Update all the configurations so your new HTTPS website points to your gallery’s domain and web forms and ecommerce purchases are submitting properly.
+- Update all the configurations, so your new HTTPS website points to your gallery’s domain and web forms, and e-commerce purchases are correctly submitted.

-- Submit new ownership verification and site maps to Google and other browsers, so their web crawlers know your site is secure and can list it as such in search results.
+- Submit new ownership verification and site maps to Google and other browsers, so their web crawlers know your site is secure and can list it in search results.

-- Test that the SSL certificate installation and conversion is successful.
+- Test that the SSL certificate installation and conversion are successful.

 Once this is done, you will see your website address listed as https vs. http.